-Ivermectin was first discovered in Japan, at the The Kitasato Institute which is a private medical research complex established way back in 1914.
-Ivermectin came into being as an FDA approved medication in 1970’s.
+Ivermectin was first discovered in Japan, at The Kitasato Institute which is a private medical research complex established way back in 1914.
+Ivermectin came into being as an FDA-approved medication in the 1970s.
 We have 40 years of usage with this medication, and several months of treatment may cost about $20.
 In the world of pharmaceutics, you might say this medication is dirt cheap!

 This medication is prescribed by doctors to treat roundworm, and other worm or parasite infections.
 The drug is especially helpful for those who have a weak immune system.